Sellers – A Conversation You Should Have with Your Realtor Before Signing a Listing Agreement

 Finding the right Realtor/Agent requires doing a little research and asking a few questions…before you sign the listing agreement.
 The following are a few items I covered with my sellers when I was listing property.

-The reference list will assist you in determining if the agent is good or not.
+Track Record – the reference list will assist you in determining if the agent is good or not.
 In choosing your Agent you want to be sure they have experience with homes similar to yours and that they are active in your surrounding area.
-The most important question to ask “Is the Agent full-time?”
+The most important question to ask is “If the Agent is full-time?”
 There are a lot of part-time “hobby” agents trying to sell real estate.
 They do a disservice to their client (you), other agents, the lender, title companies, etc. Time is of the essence when trying to sell a house, negotiate with all parties and get to the settlement table on time.
-A full-time agent will be available during the week and weekend at set times while a part-time agent is only available when they aren’t working their “real” job.
+A full-time agent will be available during the week and weekend at set times while a part-time agent is only available when they aren’t working their real job.

 Finally, never choose a Realtor based on price alone.
 Remember that a Realtor cannot magically raise the selling price of your house.
 Your Realtor should provide you with a current list of comparable properties in your area to assist you in determining the asking price for your house.

-I can recommend a listing agent if you are selling in specific counties within Maryland.
+I can recommend a listing agent if you are selling in Maryland.
 Let me know if I can be of assistance.